Automated Market Maker

 - IL = 5656 - 6000 = -344 USDC loss

-Why IL Happens: AMM requires 50/50 balance.
-As price moves, the pool sells the appreciating asset and buys the depreciating one, causing the LP to have less of the winner.
+Why IL Happens: AMM requires a 50/50 balance.
+As price moves, the pool sells the appreciating asset and buys the depreciating one, causing the LP to have less of the winning asset.

 IL vs Fees: Low-volatility pairs (stablecoin pairs) have low IL but lower fees.
 High-volatility pairs have high IL but potentially higher fees.